 The review noted that there was no single factor that could explain variation in the spatiotemporal distribution of Aedes.
 The authors concluded by emphasizing the need for more studies, “to improve our knowledge about Aedes presence/abundance within their flight range in response to the interaction between environmental, socioeconomic and meteorological systems,” (Sallam et al. 2017).

-Examination of both GLOBE Protocol data and environmental satellite data in conjunction with Mosquito Habitat Mapper data will contribute to better understanding of the importance and roles played by different environmental variables.
-In future research, examining these parameters in conjunction with demographic and epidemiological data in a multi-system modeling approach will generate risk models that can be utilized to predict disease outbreaks and inform mosquito control practices.
+By examining the data from our GLOBE Protocols, environmental satellites, and Mosquito Habitat Mapper, you can continue to contribute to our understanding of the importance and roles played by these different environmental variables.
+In future research, comparing these parameters in conjunction with demographic and epidemiological data in a multi-system modeling approach will generate risk models that can be utilized to predict disease outbreaks and inform mosquito control practices.

 Dengue cases in Muang Nakhon Si Thammarat in the wet season were higher than in the dry season (Figure 1) (Noradin et al., GLOBE IVSS 2016)